 Pension issues arising on divorce are often very significant: the divorcing couple’s pensions may indeed be the most valuable assets that they possess.
-However, such pension matters pose a number of complex issues that need to be considered, including:
+Sadly, pensions are often overlooked during divorce proceedings.
+Such pension matters pose a number of complex issues that need to be considered, including:

-We can provide independent actuarial advice in such cases, and we draw on the experience of having produced over 3,000 such reports in the last ten years.
-Our single joint expert witness reports can be relied upon by the Court, the parties and their instructing solicitors with a view to determining the most equitable way to deal with the pension issues posed as part of the divorce.
+A report from Mathieson Consulting can help solve these issues in the most equitable manner for the involved parties.
+We provide independent actuarial advice in such cases, and we draw on the experience of having produced over 3,000 such reports in the last 10 years – that’s why you’re in safe hands with Mathieson Consulting.
+Our single joint expert witness reports can be relied upon by the Court, the parties and their instructing solicitors with a view to determining the most balanced way to deal with the pension issues posed as part of the divorce.

 The services that we can provide in this area are as follows:

 We bring all of the above together in an expert witness report, a document that we pride ourselves on making easy to follow and be understood by whomever reads it.
 Each report is bespoke to the specifics of the parties’ pensions and requirements of the Letter of Instruction, but nonetheless our reports reflect the wide body of expertise that our report writers have developed over the years.